node-unicode/node-unicode-data/templates/README.md

 ## Regular expressions

-The Unicode data modules ship with pre-compiled regular expressions for categories, scripts, blocks, and properties.
+The Unicode data modules ship with pre-compiled regular expressions for categories, scripts, script extensions, blocks, and properties.
 But maybe you want to create a single regular expression that combines several categories, scripts, etc. In that case, [***you should use Regenerate***](https://mths.be/regenerate).
 For example, to construct a regex that matches all symbols in the Arabic and Greek scripts as per Unicode v6.3.0:

 ```js
 const regenerate = require('regenerate');